 I have run a Vermeer R23 and now an R2300 for many years.
 They have their place.

-How do these rakes work and hold up in road ditches and areas that are rough with a lot of gopher mounds?
 They don't like rough ground very well.
 The only flex is in the tines, and they can bend or will eventually break.

-How about in corn stalks, do they work good in them and hold up?
 They work in stalks, but you need to shred first.
 They also will pull in more dirt than a wheel rake in my experience.

-What about manuevability in tight areas.
 A lot shorter than a comparable width wheel rake, so more maneuverable.

-Can you use the twin rake to turn over a single windrow?
-Local dealer says no yet there is a guy on YouTube that has one side locked out and doing just that?
 Yes.
 Run the rake with both wings out, at a narrow width.
 If the existing windrows are too close together, pull two on one.
 If they are far enough apart, use one side of the rake at a time, and roll all the windrows over the same direction.

 Not much to look for that is hidden on a 23A.
 They have the better bar bearings than the 23, and the bigger caster wheels.
 Check the bearings that the caster wheel swivels on.
 They were not greasable on the 23, and vulnerable to water intrusion.
 The 2300 has hydraulic fold and that is a lifesaver for operation on many smaller pieces.